-Society, Religion and Technology keeps the Church and its members informed of the most recent developments in science and technology.
+Society, Religion and Technology (SRT) keeps the Church and its members informed of the most recent developments in science and technology.
 Working with experts in related fields, SRT helps the Church create official policies on such issues as climate change, medical ethics, and digital surveillance.
 It also helps individuals and congregations explore these topics and the ethics surrounding them.

-Now in its 50th year, SRT has become known for its work on complex issues, starting with North Sea Oil and moving through nuclear energy, cloning, stem cell research, and social justice.
+For more than 50 years, SRT has become known for its work on complex issues, starting with North Sea Oil and moving through nuclear energy, cloning, stem cell research, and social justice.
 SRT works closely with those in the sciences, medical fields, government, and industry to thoroughly understand these issues and help the Church make informed policy decisions.

 SRT Week of Prayer

 SRT hosts a week of prayer during the second week in June each year.
 This date was chosen to coincide with the anniversary of the birth of one of Scotland's greatest scientists, the physicist James Clerk-Maxwell.
 Clerk-Maxwell was a prominent Christian and an elder of the Church of Scotland.

 - 1970: SRT is founded, with Dr John Francis its first director.
 The Advisory Group (now the SRT Committee) is created the following year.

 - 1973: SRT publishes its first report, on the impact of North Sea Oil and Gas developments

 - 1976-9: Research and reports on nuclear energy, the world food crisis, and renewable energy